Our Mission: Literature and Culture

 How to Enter the Graduate English Program

-- Apply for admission into the Graduate School at UTPB.
+- Fill out application for admission into the Graduate School at UTPB.

 Graduate Teaching Assistantships

 The English GTA program at UTPB offers invaluable experience and instruction in the classroom, as well as the benefit of working with seasoned professionals in the field.
 I cannot imagine a better program for aspiring English scholars.
 It was a perfect fit for me.

 M.A. students in the English Department may have the unique opportunity to serve as Graduate Teaching Assistants (GTAs).
 You do not have to serve as a GTA to be a student in the program; however, if you are interested in this opportunity, you must commit to enrolling in 9 hours per semester, and meet certain qualifications.
 Here are the details:

 - Earn a stipend